StonyBrookNLP/musique/README.md

 We've two leaderboards for MuSiQue: [MuSiQue-Answerable](https://leaderboard.allenai.org/musique_ans) and [MuSiQue-Full](https://leaderboard.allenai.org/musique_full).

 Once you've the test set predictions in the official format, it's just about uploading the files in the above leadboards!
-Feel free to contact me (Harsh) in case of any questions.
+Feel free to contact me (Harsh) in case you've any questions.

 ## Citation